isomerpages/enterprisesg-sac-old/README.md

 <a name="edit-homepage"></a>
 ## Editing content in Homepage

-The step-by-step guide for editing the content in Homepage is listed in [isomer documentation for homepage](https://isomer.gov.sg/documentation/homepage/overview/).
+The step-by-step guide for editing the content in Homepage is listed in [Isomer documentation for homepage](https://isomer.gov.sg/documentation/homepage/overview/).

-The index.md file lists the type of isomerpages layout template used for the homepage, the homepage title and the homepage url link that will appear in the user's web browser.
+The index.md file lists the type of Isomerpages layout template used for the homepage, the homepage title and the homepage url link that will appear in the user's Web browser.

-To edit the content in homepage, edit the homepage.yml in the _data folder of the repository.
+To edit the content in homepage, edit the 'homepage.yml' file in the _data folder of the repository.
 Other sections can be added and deleted from the homepage.
 (Refer to the [homepage.yml](https://github.com/isomerpages/isomerpages-template/blob/master/_data/homepage.yml) and its [staging website homepage](https://github.com/isomerpages/isomerpages-template/blob/master/_data/homepage.yml) of isomerpages-template for an example).

 _For faster loading speeds, try to keep the image size to a maximum of a few hundred kb._